 Mary knew this day would come, but she was still unprepared for it.
-How can one prepare for this insanity?
-The vacillating crowd followed him with cheers and applause one day, and the next cursed him with the defiant shouts of the damned.
+How could anyone prepare for this?
+It was insanity.
+The vacillating crowd followed him with cheers of acclamation one day, and the next, they cursed him with the violent shouts of the damned.

-She stood at the edge of the crowd in disbelief at the three torn bodies suspended between heaven and earth.
-This was senseless!
+She stood at the edge of the crowd, staring in disbelief at the three bodies.
+It was senseless!
 Why did it happen?
-Surely, the other two deserved this.
-They were thieves after all; but Jesus, her Jesus, did nothing to merit this punishment.
+Indeed, the two on the outside deserved this.
+After all, they were thieves; but Jesus did nothing to warrant this punishment.

-In the darkness, Mary rested her exhausted form on her mat; her mind flew back over the six months since his murder.
-So much had changed.
-His followers were in hiding most of the time.
-They spoke boldly, preaching his message during the day, but at night, they hide among the new converts.
+In the darkness, Mary laid her weary bones on her mat as her mind traveled back over the past six months without him.
+So much has changed.
+His followers are in hiding most of the time.
+They come out boldly, preaching his message during the day, but they hide among the new converts at night.

-Jesus made many enemies while he lived here.
-In death, he had attracted more.
-The stories and the lies they concocted afterwards to justify his appearance to the multitudes was only the beginning.
+Jesus made many enemies while he was here.
+He had attracted more after His death.
+The stories and the lies concocted to explain the sightings by the multitudes afterward were just the beginning.

-A slight smile tugged at the corner of her lips as she thought of her little boy running across the marketplace to share his latest revelation.
-He was so young, and yet so wise.
-God revealed many secrets to this child he had entrusted into her care.
-Mary would gaze into the dark eyes that danced with such merriment as she softly touched his curls.
+A slight smile tugged at the corner of her mouth as she remembered her little boy running across the square to tell her of his latest revelation.
+He was so young and yet had so much wisdom.
+God revealed many secrets to this child He had entrusted into her care.
+Ruffling his curls, Mary studied the dark eyes that danced with such merriment.
 His smile never changed.
-She could see the same smile the last time he visited her.
-He still looked like the little boy who was so eager to share God’s truths with her.
+She could see that same smile the last time they were together.
+He still looked like the little boy who was so eager to share God’s truth with her.

-The hardest part of all of this was accepting that he was no longer her son.
-He had become her Savior.
-He was no longer the little boy with curls.
-Nor was he the young man who came to her so often for guidance.
-He had fulfilled his Father’s plan for his life, and was even now sitting at his right hand.
+Accepting that He was no longer her son was the hardest part of all of this.
+He was now her Savior.
+He was no longer that little boy with curls.
+Nor was he that young man who came to her so often for counsel.
+He had fulfilled His Father’s plan for His life, and now He is sitting at His right hand.

-Mary lay in the dark remembering her long battle.
-She thought of the day an angel told her she would bear God’s Son.
-He entrusted his plans into her care.
-She was so overwhelmed that God would want her for such responsibility and honor.
+Mary tossed and turned in the darkness, thinking about her long battle.
+She reflected on the day that an angel told her she would bear God’s child.
+God entrusted His plans to her care.
+She was so overwhelmed that He would choose her for such responsibility and honor.
 She had loved Jesus, protected him, taught him, and guided him for most of her life.
-She reminded herself frequently that he was never actually hers.
+She had to remind herself often that He wasn’t really hers.
 He belongs to humanity.
 He came with a purpose, and death was part of the plan.

-Now she understood the price God paid when He placed Jesus into her womb.
-How it must have broken his heart to send him to such a hostile place.
-Their relationship had changed, too.
-He no longer belonged only to his Father.
+Now she knew the price God paid when He placed Jesus in her womb.
+It must have broken His heart to let Him go.
+Their relationship changed, too.
+He no longer belonged to His Father alone.
 He now belonged to the world.